aiDAPTIV-Phison/aiDAPTIV/Page_Sections/Installation/README.md

 This repository contains **two separate installation and setup guides**, depending on how you plan to use aiDAPTIV+.

-Please follow **both guides in order** if you plan to run llama.cpp inference with aiDAPTIV+.
+Please follow the guides **in order** if you plan to run llama.cpp inference with aiDAPTIV+.

 ---